circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Pre-installed Tools

-CircleCI has extended all convenience images with additional tools
+All convenience images have been extended with additional tools.

 ### APT Packages